Bad IP Addresses and How to fix bad IPs!

 This is perfectly possible but it really depends on what are your requirements.
 For all client side problems, that is the IP addresses assigned to your connection – it’s important to remember you have no direct control.
 The address is assigned automatically to your router or modem when you connect to the internet by your internet service provider.
 You can certainly ask them to change it.
 Although this is not always a straightforward request with some of the more rigid Internet service providers.
 Sometimes it’s possible to force a change by rebooting all your equipment and then reconnecting.
 This may provide a different address depending on the configuration assigned by your ISP, unfortunately this doesn’t work as often nowadays.

-Fix Bad Address by Hiding
+Fix a Bad IP Address or Host name by Hiding

 In reality there is an easier way, to not exactly change your address but hide it.
 People have been using VPN services (virtual Private Networks) for years to provide some privacy when they’re online.
 However the added bonus is that while you’re connected to a VPN then your actual IP is hidden, instead everyone will only see the address of the VPN server your are connected to.
 If you pick the right VPN this means that you potentially have thousands of different address in lots of countries at your disposal.